Modern Slavery and Human Trafficking Statement for the Financial Year 2021

 - FLEETCOR UK and Europe Whistleblowing Policy

-The nature of our business is such that our supply chains are short.
+The nature of our business, predominantly a Financial Service, is such that our supply chains are short and assessed as low risk.
 As a business, we are not directly responsible for the manufacture of goods.
-The production of our fuel cards is outsourced to suppliers who have their own policies, procedures and modern slavery statements relating to their provision of the services.
+Although the production of our fuel cards is outsourced to UK based suppliers they along with our other suppliers have their own policies, procedures and Modern Slavery statements relating to their provision of services.

 Risk Management / Risk Assessment

-The nature of our business and our supply chain (provision of services rather than manufacturing products) is a relatively simple model, which allows us to assess the risk of potential modern slavery offences taking place as low.
-However, Allstar remains committed to ensuring modern slavery does not find a way into any existing, or future, supply chain relationships.
-The Allstar business is supported by a dedicated Legal Department who work closely with the Compliance Department and are responsible for agreeing acceptable contractual wording and the insertion of our expectations and standards into written agreements where the potential for modern slavery risk is identified.
+The nature of our business and our supply chain is a relatively simple model, which allows us to assess the risk of potential Modern Slavery offences taking place as low.
+However, Allstar remains committed to ensuring Modern Slavery does not find a way into any existing, or future, supply chain relationships.
+The Allstar business is supported by its General Counsel who works closely with the Compliance Department to ensure that applicable contracts with customers and suppliers meet its expectations and standards where the potential for Modern Slavery risk is identified.

 Key Performance Indicators (KPIs)